Robust Hybrid High-Order method on polytopal meshes with small faces: Error Analysis

 \subsubsection{Lebesgue, Sobolev and Trace Inequalities}

-Let $X$ be a face or an element in a mesh $\Mh$.
-Under Assumption \ref{assum:star.shaped}, the inradius of $X$ is equivalent (uniformly in $h$) to the diameter of $X$ and thus, by \cite[Lemma 1.25]{di2020hybrid}, for all $(p_1,p_2)\in [1,\infty]$ the following direct and reverse Lebesgue inequality holds, with hidden multiplicative constant depending additionally on $p_1$ and $p_2$:
+Let \(X\) be a face or an element in a mesh \(\Mh\).
+Under Assumption \ref{assum:star.shaped}, the inradius of \(X\) is equivalent (uniformly in \(h\)) to the diameter of \(X\) and thus, by \cite[Lemma 1.25]{di-pietro.droniou:2020:hybrid}, for all \((p_1,p_2)\in [1,\infty]\) the following direct and reverse Lebesgue inequality holds, with hidden multiplicative constant depending additionally on \(p_1\) and \(p_2\):

-In the relation above, $|X|$ denotes the $d_X$-dimensional measure of $X$.
+In the relation above, \(|X|\) denotes the \(d_X\)-dimensional measure of \(X\).

 The following inverse Sobolev embedding is also highly relevant to the analysis required in this paper.
-We denote by $\seminorm[W^{s,p}(X)]{{\cdot}}$ the $L^p$ norm of the $s$ distributional derivative, and take $m\le s$.
-It holds, by \cite[Corollary 1.29]{di2020hybrid}, that
+We denote by \(\seminorm[\WSP{s,p}(X)]{{\cdot}}\) the \(\LP{p}\) norm of the \(s\) distributional derivative, and take \(m\le s\).
+It holds, by \cite[Corollary 1.29]{di-pietro.droniou:2020:hybrid}, that

-with hidden multiplicative constant depending additionally on $m$, $s$, and $p$.
+with hidden multiplicative constant depending additionally on \(m\), \(s\), and \(p\).

-The following continuous trace inequality has been established in \cite[Section 2.6]{brenner2018virtual} for sets that are star-shaped with respect to balls of radius comparable to the set diameter.
-Its extension to sets that are connected by star-shaped sets is not difficult, and provided for the sake of completeness. \begin{lemma}[Continuous trace inequality] For all $p\in [1,\infty)$ and $v\in W^{1,p}( T) $, it holds
+The following continuous trace inequality has been established in \cite[Section 2.6]{brenner.sung:2018:virtual} for sets that are star-shaped with respect to balls of radius comparable to the set diameter.
+An extension to sets connected by star-shaped sets is not difficult, and provided for the sake of completeness.